Some helpful links

 The Swedish Patent and Registration Office, PRV, is the authority for intellectual property.
 They help individuals, businesses and other organizations with patent, design and trademark protection as well as copyright issues.

-The Swedish Tax Agency manages civil registration of private individuals and collects taxes such as personal income tax, corporate tax, VAT and excise tax.
+The Swedish Tax Agency is a government agency for taxation for tax collection, such as personal income tax, corporate tax, VAT and excise tax, and national registration of residents.

 Swedish Competition Authority is a state authority working to safeguard and increase efficient competition in the private and public sectors for the benefit of the consumers as well as to supervise public procurement in Sweden.